DAOmasons/ERC20Wrapper/README.md

 # Wrapped Arbitrum Token (wARB) Contract

-The Wrapped Arbitrum Token (wARB) contract is a Solidity project designed to wrap Arbitrum tokens, allowing them to be used in a variety of DeFi applications.
-This contract provides a standard ERC20 interface for underlying tokens, enabling them to interact seamlessly with Ethereum's broader ecosystem.
+The Wrapped Arbitrum Token (wARB) contract is a Solidity project designed to wrap Arbitrum tokens, allowing them to be used in a variety of applications.
 This repository contains the code for the wARB contract along with instructions on how to deploy and interact with it.

 ## Getting Started